Application Procedures - EASC Graduate Program

 - A current copy of your Curriculum Vitae.
 Be sure to include any publications you may have.

-- A minimum of three referees willing to complete a formal letter of reference.
-Referees should be professionals; at least two of the referees should be academics.
-The contact information for three referees will need to be provided to the online system.
+- The names and contact information of a minimum of three professional referees willing to complete a formal letter of reference.
+At least two of the referees should be from academic institutions.
 E-mail requests will be sent by the system inviting referees to submit the letters of reference electronically.

 - Electronic copies of your transcript(s).